LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD August 2021
+* Update scss for form has-error display of updated react-select component to match other form inputs

 ### version 2.62.1
 *Released*: 9 August 2021
 * Issue 43647: SM: creating aliquots for a sample type with a required field gives an error